Pulitzer Prize Fiction Winner

 Historical Context & Significance

-The novel was a landmark for 90s feminism, shifting the perspective from the "patriarch" to the daughters and revealing hidden family traumas.
+The novel was a landmark for 90s feminism, shifting the perspective from the patriarch to the daughters and revealing hidden family traumas.